tristan-mastrodicasa/hpl/maintainenance.proc.md

 ## Guidelines

-1. When creating new roles or process, use the provided template
+1. When creating new roles or processes, use the provided templates

 ## Instructions